 Postgraduate Diploma in Diabetes

-- Experience of developing local guidelines, patient information literature or care pathways which will be part of their individual and group activities.
+- First-hand experience of developing local guidelines, patient information literature or care pathways, which will be part of individual and group activities.

 - Improved critical analysis of published data and data interpretation.